liutiantian233/CPP-Project/Wrong book/README.md

 as a binary operation it represents multiply (True)

+as a unary operation it represents size_of (False)

 in a declaration it represents a pointer type (True)

+in a declaration it represents a reference type (False)

 as a unary operation it represents de-reference (True)